tk421bsod/maximilian/HOSTING.md

 # hosting this yourself
-a quick note: some of these lines are quite long. if you're reading this in your IDE / text editor of choice, i recommend you turn on word wrap. in visual studio code, it's in File > Preferences > Settings > Text Editor > Word Wrap.

-another thing: this only works on Linux for now

-this may or may not display correctly on github.
+Want to host your own instance of Maximilian?
+You can set one up in just a few minutes.

+First, ensure your system meets these requirements:
+- at least 2gb of RAM
+- 2gb free hard drive space (10gb for music)
+- Working Internet connection (around 10mbps download for music)
+- Any version of Linux that supports Python 3.8+ (recommended: latest Ubuntu LTS version)
+- WSL (if on Windows)

 Start by downloading the source code in this repository.
 I recommend cloning the repository using `git clone https://github.com/tk421bsod/maximilian`.
-Then, run setup.sh.
-Run it with `remote` if you plan on running Maximilian on a different computer, e.g `bash setup.sh remote`, or `nodb` if you already have the database set up, e.g `bash setup.sh nodb`.
-Follow the prompts setup.sh gives you.
+Then, run setup.sh and follow the prompts it gives you.
 It'll install almost everything Maximilian needs (python, mariadb, pip, python packages, etc) and set them up.

 Now you're ready to run Maximilian.
 Just run `python3 main.py`.
-If you see an "Invalid syntax" error when starting Maximilian, make sure you're running it on Python3.7 or above.
+If you see an "Invalid syntax" error when starting Maximilian, make sure you're running it on Python 3.8 or above.
 On some older versions of Linux you might need to compile a newer version of Python yourself.

 If you get some weird output and can't see it anymore, check the log file.
 It's located in `./logs/maximilian-<date>.log`.